jauneetsingh90/streamlitdemo/README.md

 ```
 streamlit run app.py
 ```

+If you have csv data rin
+streamlit run app2.py
 In addition to the pre-loaded content, a user can add additional content that will be used as context for prompts.

 ## Deploy to the internet